Title of show: History and productions

 [title of show] was conceived by friends Bowen and Bell during the spring of 2004 after Bell received an announcement for the inaugural New York Musical Theatre Festival.
 With the deadline just three weeks away, Bell began drafting the script with Bowen writing the lyrics and music.
 Due to the severe time constraints, and because the Festival required only the submission of a script plus four songs, Bowen wrote most lyrics without any accompanying melody, planning to finish the songs later.
 Nevertheless, many of these lyrics have remained intact through several incarnations and revisions to the show.

 Bowen and Bell, determined to write an original musical rather than adapt an existing play or movie, discovered almost immediately that their conversations about what to write were more interesting than what they were actually writing.
 As the idea to document the creation of the show itself ("a musical about two guys writing a musical about two guys writing a musical") became clearer, Bell and Bowen expanded the script based on their writing experiences with friends Susan Blackwell and Heidi Blickenstaff. [title of show] has since become a post-modern work-in-progress, with updates and changes to each new production reflecting the circumstances the cast and the show have experienced.
-Larry Pressgrove is the musical director and orchestrator in all productions to date.
+Larry Pressgrove was the musical director and orchestrator in all productions through 2008.